feinstaub/feinstaub.github.io/linux-user/linux-advanced-notes.md

 * OPEN: Make Tweak --> "Press and hold" on by default.
 This is really awesome!
     TODO: check on empty user if it is maybe already default

+* OPEN: Panel, menu, Lock widget is probably most often used but hidden under "More settings..."

+* SOLVED: Sometimes switching between desktop layouts is grayed out --> Widgets were locked.
+    = Unintuitive => REPORT

 * OPEN: Make "Folder View" the default Desktop layout